The Vindicator (Ohio newspaper): Strike action

 The paper's staff has gone on strike twice.
 The first strike was in 1964 and lasted nearly eight months; the strikers published the Steel Valley News during this time.
 The second strike lasted from November 2004 to July 2005, and the strikers published their own paper, The Valley Voice, during this time.

 Editorial changes

 Prior to August 31, 2019, Todd Franko, metro editor of The Rockford Register Star in Illinois, was named editor of The Vindicator on February 12, 2007.
 He succeeds Paul C. Jagnow, who retired in 2006.
-As of September 1, 2019, The Vindicator is now published by Tribune Chronicle of which Brenda Linert is the editor.
+As of September 1, 2019, The Vindicator is now published by Tribune Chronicle of which Ed Puskas is the editor.

+In March 2024, The Vindicator and the Tribune Chronicle announced both paper's will end their Sunday print editions, and instead offer a larger weekend edition on Saturdays.